mdoyle17/Molecular-Dynamics-Analysis-in-Python/README.md

 # Molecular Dynamics Analysis in Python

-Here, I present simple python scripts for fast analysis of MD trajectories in python.
+Simple python scripts for fast analysis of MD trajectories in python.